TLDR Video Summary

-Most of us know the passage in Matthew 19:23-24 and Mark 10:25, and Luke 18:23-24, where Jesus gives us the famous eye of the needle illustration.
+Most of us know the passage in Matthew 19:23-24, Mark 10:25, and Luke 18:23-24, where Jesus gives us the famous eye of the needle illustration.
 It’s the one passage that confounds the prosperity gospel preachers.

 “Truly I tell you, it is hard for someone who is rich to enter the kingdom of heaven.
 24 Again I tell you, it is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God.”
 (Matthew 19:23-24)